This article originally appeared on the Asthma and Allergy Foundation of America’s blog.

 What Is Thirdhand Smoke?

 Not many people know about thirdhand smoke.
 Studies show thirdhand smoke can affect asthma and cause other health problems as much as smoking and secondhand smoke does.
 Thirdhand smoke is residue from tobacco smoke.
 It sticks to surfaces and dust for months after a cigarette has been smoked.
-Then it reacts to other pollutants in the air, like ozone, to create harmful particles you can easily inhale.3 These particles are extremely tiny.
-This means it’s easier for them to get into your lungs.
-Some experts believe they may be worse for those with asthma than nicotine.
+Then it reacts to other pollutants in the air, like ozone, to create harmful particles you can easily inhale.

 Smoking outdoors does not reduce the threat of thirdhand smoke.
 Airing out rooms or cars doesn’t help either.
 The residue still sticks to your skin and clothing.
 People (including children) then breathe in the residue or absorb it through their skin or mouth.